Calisthenics is a type of training that utilizes your own body weight to develop strength, flexibility, and overall fitness.

 Day 7

-Allows your muscles to relax and start fresh from day 1.
+Allows your muscles to relax and get ready for the next day.

 ---|---|---|